stevotron/php-class-Err/README.md

 ]);
 ```

-The organisation ID and user ID will now be stored in the log.
+The Organisation ID and User ID will now be stored in the log.

 ##All valid options during initialisation